munificent/game-programming-patterns/book/subclass-sandbox.markdown

 ^code 7

-Then `Superpower` just provides access to it:
+Then `Superpower` provides access to it:

 ^code 8